LucEast/RKEasy/README.md

 ## Prerequisites

-- Ansible: Sprinkle is based on Ansible and uses playbooks for installation and configuration.
+- Ansible: RKEasy is based on Ansible and uses playbooks for installation and configuration.
 - Target Infrastructure: Supports physical servers and several cloud providers.
 - Access: SSH access and the necessary permissions on target machines.